thedarkowan/hackathon-goldenWaste/README.md

 Golden Waste SDA Hackathon
 </h3>

-This is a simple Java spring boot application build during SDA hackathon.
+This is a simple Java web application build during the SDA hackathon.
 Project aims to build a online portal for network of waste collection boxes.
 End goal is to make saudi arabia Leading country in controlling waste and recycling and raise the community awareness about recycling waste.

 <p align="center">
   <img src = "https://github.com/chandradeoarya/goldenwaste-sda-hackathon/blob/master/goldenwaste.gif?raw=true" width=600>